 Leona Valley, CA 93551

 At 25 acres, this might be the largest you-pick cherry orchard in Southern California.
 It has about 3,000 trees with cherry varieties that include bing, Rainier, Brooks and Tulare.
 The season generally begins from late May to early June and can go through early July.
 This farm is the rare one that does accept debit and credit cards.
-Note that the farm's website says the crop will be small this year, so best not to leave it too late to visit.
+Join the email list on the farm's website to get updates on opening day.

 Windy Ridge Ranch